Chicken Meatballs

 Why did my meatballs fall apart in the oven?

-Your mixture might have been too wet, or you might not have combined the ingredients well enough before forming the balls.
-I recommend refrigerating the balls for about 30 minutes before cooking to help hold their shape better.
+If your meatballs fell apart in the oven, your mixture might have been too wet, or you might not have combined the ingredients well enough before forming the balls.
+I recommend refrigerating the balls for about 30 minutes before cooking to help them hold their shape better.

-How do I know when the meatballs are cooked through?
+How do I know when my meatballs are cooked through?

 A few chicken meatballs with parmesan on a plate with one cut in half to show inside texture, marinara on plate with meatballs.